-Seth Rogovoy is a writer, editor, award-winning critic, book author, lecturer, teacher, musician, radio commentator, talent buyer’s agent, cultural programmer, marketing consultant, record producer, and amateur photographer.
+Seth Rogovoy is a writer, editor, award-winning critic, book author, lecturer, teacher, musician, radio commentator, talent buyer’s agent, cultural programmer, marketing consultant, record producer, artist manager, and amateur photographer.

 Seth is editor and publisher of The Rogovoy Report – an online magazine of cultural and critical news and observations — and BerkshireDaily – a five-day a week e-newsletter aggregating news, features, and commentary from around the corner and around the globe.

 Seth also does cultural, editorial and marketing consulting.
 He is the programming consultant for the Yiddish Book Center in Amherst, Mass., where he curates the center’s the annual YIDSTOCK: Festival of New Yiddish Music, which debuted in summer 2012 under his artistic direction.

 Seth is the author of Bob Dylan: Prophet Mystic Poet (Scribner, 2009) a full-length analysis of Bob Dylan’s life and work, and The Essential Klezmer: A Music Lover’s Guide to Jewish Roots and Soul Music (Algonquin Books, 2000), the all-time bestselling guide to klezmer music.